endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ### Argument Heap Copy

-Asynchronous invocations means that all argument data must be copied into the heap for transport to the destination thread.
-This means all arguments, regardless of the argument type, will be duplicated including: value, pointer, pointer to pointer, reference.
-If your data is something other than plain old data (POD) and can't be bitwise copied, then be sure to implement an appropriate copy constructor to handle the copying yourself.
+Asynchronous non-blocking delegate invocations mean that all argument data must be copied to the heap for transport to the destination thread.
+All arguments, regardless of their type, will be duplicated, including: value, pointer, pointer to pointer, and reference.
+If your data is not plain old data (POD) and cannot be bitwise copied, be sure to implement an appropriate copy constructor to handle the copying yourself.

 For instance, invoking this function asynchronously the argument `TestStruct` will be copied.